 - 10 Can I Run Bleach Through My Coffee Maker?

 - 11 Can Old Coffee Maker Make You Sick?

-- 12 Frappé-Ing It All Up – How To Clean Capresso Coffee Maker
+- 13 Frappé-Ing It All Up – How To Clean Capresso Coffee Maker With Vinegar

 The very first thing you should be looking to clean before getting down to the hard work of descaling, and, quite frankly, demolding your coffee maker.